-Another issue is the complexity of the user interface.
-While we have made every effort to make ISVis user-friendly, there is a marked trade-off between the powerful features it makes available to the analyst and the ease with which these features can be learned.
-A usability study and public release will shed some light in this area.
+An important prerequisite for the value of the ISVis analyses is the choice of usage scenarios with which to exercise the subject system.
+The particular event traces that are examined directly affect the efficiency with which an analyst can localize behavior.
+Another shortcoming is the complexity of the user interface.
+While we have made every effort to make ISVis user-friendly, there is a marked trade-off between the powerful features available to the analyst and the ease with which these features can be learned.
+A usability study and future public release will shed some light in this area.

 There are other program understanding approaches that accomplish some of the goals of the case study, even as simple as examining a static call graph or "grep'ing" source code for particular identifiers.
-For example, when the analyst began to view source code while constructing component mappings, he or she can take advantage of other tools which display calling relationships graphically.
+For example, when the analyst began using XEmacs to view source code while constructing component mappings, he or she could have taken advantage of other tools which display calling relationships graphically.
 Ultimately, it will be a combination of tools and techniques that help an analyst understanding programs.
-The ISVis approach is a dynamic analysis technique specifically aimed at understanding the behavior of a program, its actors, interactions and scenarios, that provides insight that a purely static analysis techniques cannot.
+The ISVis approach is another useful technique specifically aimed at understanding the behavior of a program, its actors and interactions and scenarios that purely static understanding techniques cannot hope to provide.